 The Commission recognizes technologies are developing quickly and campaigns may become interested in using new methods for processing contributions which are not specifically addressed in chapter 42.17A RCW.1 Campaigns seeking to use emerging technologies must still satisfy current laws at chapter 42.17A RCW and current rules in Title 390 WAC when they receive and report contributions, no matter which method is used to process the contribution.
 Among other things, current law provides for timely deposit and disclosure of contribution amounts and contributor information, timing restrictions for contributions to state officials during the legislative session freeze.
-The Commission may examine this interpretation and revise it as the laws or rules change, or as technological developments result in new methods for making campaign contributions.
+The

-1 The PDC has published guidance specifically related to reporting contributions made through cryptocurrency, found here.
+The PDC has published guidance specifically related to reporting contributions made through cryptocurrency, found here.
 The guidance in this interpretation applies to cryptocurrency contributions to the extent not otherwise provided in the PDC guidance.